Employers should introduce four-day working week, union says

 Fórsa trade union criticise ‘badge of honour’culture of long working hours

-Director of Galway company ICE, Margaret Cox and CEO of New Zealand company Perpetual Guardian, Andrew Barnes, who have both successfully implemented a four-day week in their organisations.
+Director of Galway company ICE, Margaret Cox and chief executive of New Zealand firm Perpetual Guardian, Andrew Barnes, who have both successfully implemented a four-day week in their organisations.
 Photograph: Conor Healy/Picture It Photography

 Employers should begin to consider switching to a four-day working week for their staff, a new trade union-led campaign has said.